Diabetes and Dizziness

 * Vitamin C- Foods rich in vitamin C are great for dizziness.
 Research was performed that revealed that people suffering from dizziness and vertigo had much fewer symptoms when they were following a diet high in vitamin C.

 Dizziness can be frightening but knowing what causes it is half the battle.
 You want to especially keep an eye on your sugar and keep those numbers under control.
-If you want to try something powerful that can really reverse your diabetes, I highly recommend this!
+If you have any questions or comments, please leave them below.
+I would appreciate it and also please pass this on to others who need help too!
+Thank you for reading and have a happy and a healthy!